bpfman/bpfman/docs/developer-guide/image-build.md

 To use, the Kind cluster must have access to the image.
-So either the image needs to be pushed to a registry and made public (make public via the repo GUI after the push):
+So either the image needs to be pushed to a registry and made public (make public via the repo GUI after the push) before executing the `make run-on-kind` command shown above:

 ```sh
 docker push quay.io/$QUAY_USER/bpfman:test
 ```

-OR load into kind cluster:
+OR it can be loaded into the kind cluster after the cluster is running:

 ```sh
 kind load docker-image quay.io/$QUAY_USER/bpfman:test --name bpfman-deployment